 Be certain you know who you're writing for.
-Don't pick a topic that only you and a handful of others are interested in.
-And don't write a book full of personal opinions or tirades about anyone or anything.
+Do not pick a topic that only you and a handful of others are interested in.
+And do not write a book full of personal opinions or tirades about anyone or anything.
 Keep personal writing for your own journal only.

 4. Have a great title

 Your books title can be the most important thing, so choose it carefully.
 Use a subtitle as well if you want to further explain your book to your potential readers.

 Don't ever think that you can edit and proof read your own work.
 No author can or should.
 You are always too close to your own work to see its faults so use a professional.

 Self publishing really is a business so you need to approach it in a professional manner.
 Done properly, self publishing your own books can be extremely lucrative.

 Your preliminary pages need to be set out correctly and the rest of the interior of your book needs to be inviting to read.
 If you're not sure how it should look, just take a look at the interior of some books in your subject/genre to get some general ideas.